wp-plugins/radio-station/readme.txt

 * Fixed: remove duplicate Related Show box in Post Quick Edit
 * Fixed: multiple attributes for automatic pages shortcodes
 * Fixed: undefined warning in current playlist when no current show
+* Fixed: undefined warning for newline in schedule templates
 * Fixed: undefined warning for debugshifts

 = 2.4.0.5 =